ayush51/tutorial/tutorial.md

 ###### The agent cannot end the session

-You may wish to disable the ability for the agent to end a session, preferring to allow the visitor full control over the session durations.
+If you would like to allow your visitor full control over the session duration, you can chose to disable the exit icon from the agents dock.
-This is a simple change, and removes the exit icon from the agents chatbox.
+The agent can no longer see the exit icon, and the session will only end when the leader exits the session.

 ![agent cannot exit](https://raw.github.com/surfly/tutorial/master/screens/agent_cannot_end.png)

 ###### Docked only

-If you do not want to allow video or text chat, you can remove the video and text chat functionality.
-Only the panel containing the different icons will be visable:
+During a session you can choose to minimise the chat window, and display only the icons in a dock.
+It is also possible to fully disable the video and text chat so only the dock panel containing the icons will be available for the session.
+By deciding to use only the dock, you will also disable document sharing.

 ![docked_only](https://raw.github.com/surfly/tutorial/master/screens/docked_only.png)

-You can also change the position of the dock from the bottom left of your screen to the top of your screen.
+You can also change the default position of the dock from the bottom left of your screen to the top of your screen.

 ###### Storing the chat logs

 If you want to monitor the conversations between the agents and the user, you can choose to store the chat logs.

-After the session has ended, navigate to 'history'.
+After the session has ended, navigate to 'history' in your Surfly admin panel.
 The chat log section will have two icons inside, allowing you to either view the logs, or download them.

 ![chatlogs](https://raw.github.com/surfly/tutorial/master/screens/logged_icon.png)